Kumara, New Zealand: Bank of New Zealand

 The Bank of New Zealand was first established in Kumara in 1876.

 St Patrick's Catholic Church

 St Patrick's was built by the parishioners in 1877.

 Education

-Kumara School is a coeducational full primary school (years 1–8), with a roll of as of The school celebrated 120 years of education in the district in 1997.
+Kūmara School is a coeducational full primary school (years 1–8), with a roll of as of It opened in 1877.

+The Sisters of Mercy ran the previous parish school as St Patricks School in Kumara from 1889.
+It closed in 1970.